-Policy settings for Web Application Firewall on Azure Front Door
+Policy settings for Web Application Firewall in Azure Front Door

-A Web Application Firewall (WAF) policy allows you to control access to your web applications by a set of custom and managed rules.
+A web application firewall (WAF) policy allows you to control access to your web applications by a set of custom and managed rules.
 The WAF policy name must be unique.
-You will receive a validation error if you try to use an existing name.
-There are multiple policy level settings that apply to all rules specified for that policy as described in this article.
+You receive a validation error if you try to use an existing name.
+Multiple policy-level settings apply to all rules specified for that policy as described in this article.

 WAF state

-A WAF policy for Front Door can be in one of the following two states:
+A WAF policy for Azure Front Door has one of the following two states:

-• Enabled: When a policy is enabled, WAF is actively inspecting incoming requests and takes corresponding actions according to rule definitions
+• Enabled: When a policy is enabled, WAF actively inspects incoming requests and takes corresponding actions according to rule definitions.

-• Disabled: - When a policy is disabled, WAF inspection is paused.
-Incoming requests will bypass WAF and are sent to back-ends based on Front Door routing.
+• Disabled: When a policy is disabled, WAF inspection is paused.
+Incoming requests bypass WAF and are sent to back ends based on Azure Front Door routing.

 WAF mode

-WAF policy can be configured to run in the following two modes:
+You can configure a WAF policy to run in the following two modes:

-• Detection mode When run in detection mode, WAF does not take any actions other than monitor and log the request and its matched WAF rule to WAF logs.
-Turn on logging diagnostics for Front Door (when using portal, this can be achieved by going to the Diagnostics section in the Azure portal).
+• Detection mode: When run in detection mode, the WAF doesn't take any actions other than to monitor and log the request and its matched WAF rule to WAF logs.
+Turn on logging diagnostics for Azure Front Door when you use the Azure portal.
+(Go to the Diagnostics section in the Azure portal.)

-• Prevention mode When configured to run in prevention mode, WAF takes the specified action if a request matches a rule.
+• Prevention mode: When a WAF is configured to run in prevention mode, the WAF takes the specified action if a request matches a rule.
 Any matched requests are also logged in the WAF logs.

 WAF response for blocked requests

-You can define a custom response status code and response message when a request is blocked by WAF.
+You can define a custom response status code and response message when the WAF blocks a request.
 The following custom status codes are supported:

 • 200 OK